Finnenloipe Rothenthurm

-The Finnenloipe Rothenthurm is a cross-country skiing trail in the high valley of Rothenthurm, Canton Schwyz in Switzerland.
+The Finnenloipe Rothenthurm is a cross-country skiing trail in the high valley of Rothenthurm, canton of Schwyz, Switzerland.

+Description

 The trail is groomed for both skating and classic style.
-It begins at Rothenthurm railway station and leads through the Nordic-looking Rothenthurm high moor (hence the name Finnenloipe, English Finn's cross-country skiing trail), the largest contiguous high moor area in Switzerland.
-Several times it passes the Biber, one of the last freely meandering rivers in the Swiss Prealps.
-The entire circuit is 20 km, but can be shortened to 7, 11 or 15 km.
+It begins at Rothenthurm railway station and leads through the Nordic-looking Rothenthurmer Hochmoor (lit.
+'Rothenthurm raised bog') — hence the name Finnenloipe (English: cross-country skiing trail of the Finns).
+It is the largest contiguous raised bog area in Switzerland.
+Several times, the trail passes the Biber, one of the last freely meandering rivers in the Swiss Prealps.

+The entire circuit is 20 km, but can be shortened to 7 km, 11 km or 15 km.
 In addition, there is a 3 km long night trail that is illuminated in the evening.

 The trail is maintained by the Finnenloipe Rothenthurm association, which was founded on October 29, 1977.